JBLarpan/simple-Azure-CICD-git-action-/README.md

 # simple-Azure-CICD-git-action-
-Simple IAC,CI-CD operation through git actions.
+Simple IAC,CI-CD operation through git actions and bicep as IAC.
-It will create an azure linux vm then install apache tomcat web server and then access from prot 8080.
+It will create a resource group then a azure linux vm in the resource group
+then install apache tomcat web server and then access from prot 8080.